annotation/text-fabric/docs/Api/Apps.md

     For the Bhsa it means showing nested and intruding sentences, clauses and phrases.

-    For the Cunei tablets it means showing alternating vertical and horizontal subdivisions of faces into columns, lines and cases.
+    For the Uruk tablets it means showing alternating vertical and horizontal subdivisions of faces into columns, lines and cases.

     For the Peshitta it currently means showing the words of verses in unicode and ETCBC/WIT